Security & Governance

 You can't secure what you can't see.
 EDGAR sees all of it.

-• Agentless.
-Discovers the endpoints actually on your network, including the ones nobody put in the inventory, without installing software on every machine.
+The real inventory, not the spreadsheet.
+Agentless discovery finds the endpoints actually on your network, including the ones nobody put in the inventory, without installing software on every machine.

 [ Open the file ]